1726. Tuple with Same Product

 Constraints:

-are distinct.
+numsare distinct.

 Solution

-.
+Loop over all pairs of elements in nums.
 For each pair of elements, calculate the two elements’ product.
-Use a hash map to store each product and the number of pairs (a, b)
+Use a hash map to store each product and the number of pairs (a, b) such that a * b equals the product.

-, then the number of tuples of the same product as the current product is count * (count - 1) * 4
+Then loop over all entries of the map.
+For each product, if the number of pairs is count, then the number of tuples of the same product as the current product is count * (count - 1) * 4.

 Finally, return the number of tuples.